-Before joining the Council on Foreign Relations in 2017, Janine was the Middle East Editor at Newsweek reporting on international security, human rights and transitional justice.
-She was the Senior Foreign Correspondent for the Times of London for many years.
-As a 2016 Pakis Scholar at Tufts University’s Fletcher School of Law and Diplomacy, Janine focused on international law and international security.
-Prior to that, she was a contributing editor for two decades at Vanity Fair where she won the National Magazine Award for Reporting among many awards.
+Janine is a former Middle East Editor at Newsweek and was the Senior Foreign Correspondent for the Times of London for many years.
+As a 2016 Pakis Scholar at Tufts University’s Fletcher School of Law and Diplomacy, she focused on international law and international security.
+She was a contributing editor for two decades at Vanity Fair where she won the National Magazine Award for Reporting among many awards.
 In 2021 she was awarded the Professional Excellence Award by the Foreign Press Correspondents Association.

 Janine is also non-resident International Security Fellow at the New America Foundation and an Associate Fellow at The Geneva Centre for Security Policy.
 She is a former Ochberg Fellow at Columbia University’s School of Journalism, given in recognition of her work with victims of war trauma.

 She is a life member of the Council on Foreign Relations.
-She carries British, French and American nationalities and lives with her son, Luca Costantino Girodon, in Manhattan.
+She carries British, French and American nationalities and lives in France.